-- Controlled drug manufacturers or distributors: Employers engaged in the production, distribution, or dispensing of controlled substances may administer polygraph tests to employees involved in these activities.
+- Controlled drug manufacturers or distributors: Employers engaged in the production, distribution, or dispensing of controlled substances may administer polygraph tests to employees involved.

 - Certain Exempt Positions: Polygraph testing may be required for certain positions that are exempt from the EPPA, such as individuals working in security or with pharmaceuticals.

-It is important to note that even in these exceptional circumstances, the employer must still comply with all of the provisions of the EPPA.
-The testing must be conducted in accordance with strict procedures established by law, and any violation of the EPPA can result in serious penalties for the employer, including fines and potential legal action by the employee.
+Even in these circumstances, the employer must still comply with all of the provisions of the EPPA.
+The testing must be conducted in accordance with strict procedures established by law, and any violation can result in serious penalties, including fines and potential legal action by the employee.

 Summary of the prohibited practices under the EPPA

 - Firstly, employers are prohibited from requiring or suggesting that you take a polygraph as a condition of employment or continued employment.
 An employer cannot oblige you to take one before hiring you or fire you if you refuse to take it.

-- Secondly, employers are not allowed to retaliate against employees who refuse to take a polygraph test or who file a complaint regarding an employer’s violation of the EPPA.
-This includes firing, demoting, or otherwise discriminating against employees who exercise their legal rights under the EPPA.
+- Secondly, employers are not allowed to retaliate against employees who refuse to take one or who file a complaint regarding a violation of the EPPA.
+Including firing, demoting, or otherwise discriminating against those who exercise their legal rights under the EPPA.

-- Thirdly, employers are prohibited from using the results of a polygraph test in a discriminatory manner.
-For example, an employer cannot use the results of a polygraph test to discriminate against employees on the basis of race, sex, age, religion, national origin, or disability.
+- Thirdly, they are prohibited from using the results in a discriminatory manner.
+For example, they cannot use the results to act unfairly against employees on the basis of race, sex, age, religion, national origin, or disability.

-- Lastly, employers are not allowed to require employees to waive their rights under the EPPA as a condition of employment or continued employment.
-This means that an employer cannot make you sign a document waiving your right to protection under the EPPA.
+- Lastly, they are not allowed to require you to waive your rights under the EPPA as a condition of employment or continued employment.
+This means that an employer cannot make you sign a document denying your right to protection under the EPPA.

-It is important to note that these prohibited practices apply to most private employers, but there are some exemptions.
-For example, the EPPA does not apply to federal, state, or local government agencies or to employers engaged in national security or defence-related activities.
+These apply to most private employers, but there are some exemptions.
+Like those in federal, state, or local government agencies or to employers engaged in national security or defence-related activities.

 Civil and criminal penalties for violating the EPPA